 On Monday, when New York City's "Freelance Isn't Free Act" takes effect, Ohene and workers like him in the five boroughs will gain a raft of new protections that will change the rules of the game.

-A freelancer performing any job with wages totaling at least $800 over three months is now entitled to a contract in writing and a specified payment date, thanks to the new law covering "1099 workers" (1099 referring to the tax forms freelancers fill out, instead of employees' W2 forms).
+A freelancer performing any job with wages totaling at least $800 over three months is now entitled to a contract in writing and a specified payment date, thanks to the new law covering "1099 workers."
+(The number refers to the 1099 tax forms freelancers fill out, instead of employees' W2 forms.)
 If no payment date is indicated, companies must pay within 30 days of the work's completion, or face fines, and businesses face additional penalties if they are found to retaliate or blacklist any worker for exercising their labor rights under the law.

 As the Trump administration is unlikely to prioritize labor protections for 1099 workers, according to Liz Vladeck, Deputy Commissioner of New York's Office of Labor Policy and Standards (which will enforce the act and monitor its effects), advocates are seeing "a trend of municipalities leading the way," with a "copycat effect" among progressive cities, she said.

-Seattle, San Francisco, Los Angeles, and New York are all implementing new labor standards for freelancers, paid leave, minimum wage, and fair scheduling, even as Republican-controlled state houses push preemption laws in other parts of the country.
+Seattle, San Francisco, Los Angeles, and New York are all implementing new labor standards for freelancers, as well as raising the bar for paid leave, minimum wage, and fair scheduling, even as Republican-controlled state houses push preemption laws in other parts of the country.

 Passed unanimously by the New York City Council in October, the new act also creates of market incentives for lawyers to take up freelancers' causes locally.
 Employers who lose suits to freelancers seeking unpaid wages will now have to pay double damages and cover the wronged worker's attorneys' fees.